googlecreativelab/lines-of-play/README.md

 This app was developed in the Unity Editor and written in C# using the MonoDevelop framework and using ARFoundation.
 ARFoundation allows build to target both capable iOS and Android devices.

-For a list of supported Android devices, check [here](https://developers.google.com/ar/discover/supported-devices).
-Supported iOS devices include 2020 (2nd Generation) iPad Pros with LiDAR scanning
+For a list of supported Android devices, check [here](https://developers.google.com/ar/discover/supported-devices); for supported iOS devices and more information check [here](https://developer.apple.com/documentation/arkit/world_tracking/visualizing_and_interacting_with_a_reconstructed_scene).

 ## Contents